 Credit risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The Investment Policy provides that all fixed income securities, at time of purchase, shall be rated in the top three rating classifications as defined by both Moody's Investors Service and Standard & Poor's or First Tier consistent with SEC Rule 2a-7 if not rated and being no-load funds.
+The Investment Policy requires certificates of deposits to be highly rated and money market funds to be registered with the Securities and Exchange Commission and highly rated, or First Tier consistent with SEC Rule 2a-7 if not rated and being no-load funds.
 The Investment Policy provides for credit risk.
 The risk varies depending on the type of investment.